Transform CAD Layers in ArcGIS Pro

 What is a modified projection?

-You may not recognize the term “modified projection” and may be more familiar with one of its other names: local datum plane, ground coordinate system or simply “surface” or “ground”.
+You may not recognize the term “modified projection” and may be more familiar with one of its other names: local datum plane, engineering coordinate system, ground coordinate system or simply “surface” or “ground”.

-Here’s an example of a simple modification in the notes on a subdivision plat from Houston, Texas:
+Here’s an example of a simple modification in the notes of a subdivision plat from Houston, Texas:

 TimHodson_5-1636687632059.png

-Since this note does not explicitly provide the origin, the 0,0 origin of the State Plane is assumed.
-For this description above, the corresponding CAD file location in its original ground coordinates would be located to the north east of the projected grid coordinate location.
-Since the add-in uses the convention of multiplying by the scale factor, for this example the scale to use would be its inverse, 1/1.00013 = 0.99987, and entered as follows:
+Since the note does not explicitly provide the origin, the 0,0 origin of the State Plane coordinate system is implied.
+For this particular description above, the corresponding CAD file location in its original ground coordinates is located to the north east of the projected grid coordinate location.
+Since the add-in uses the convention of multiplying by the scale factor, for this example the scale to use would be the inverse, since the wording calls for "dividing"; hence 1/1.00013 = 0.99987, and it's entered as follows:

 TimHodson_6-1636687632061.png